Bulldogs Duo Drop Nailbiter in Tiebreaker of Elite Eight

-As the nation's winningest active women's tennis coach, Jeff Wallace has built the Georgia Bulldogs in to one of the elite college programs that both wins and plays host to NCAA Championships.
-The 2013-14 season marks his 29th year with the Bulldogs.
+As the nation's winningest active women's tennis coach, Jeff Wallace has built the Georgia Bulldogs into one of the elite college programs that both wins and plays host to NCAA Championships.
+The 2016 season marked his 31st year with the Bulldogs.
 Georgia has advanced to 30 consecutive NCAA Tournaments with two NCAA titles and 11 NCAA "Final Fours."
 The Bulldogs have ended a campaign ranked in the top five a total of 15 times in his tenure.

-During his tenure, Wallace's squads have claimed two NCAA championships, three USTA/ITA National Team Indoor titles and seven Southeastern Conference crowns and six SEC Tournament titles.
-A four-time National Coach of the Year recipient and four-time SEC Coach of the Year, Wallace's career record entering the 2014 season is 607-150.
-His .802 winning percentage is the best among active Division I coaches with a minimum of 500 victories.
+During his tenure, Wallace's squads have claimed two NCAA championships, three USTA/ITA National Team Indoor titles, eight Southeastern Conference crowns and six SEC Tournament titles.
+A four-time National Coach of the Year recipient and four-time SEC Coach of the Year, Wallace's career record through the 2015 season is 677-167.
+His .802 winning percentage is the best among active Division I coaches with a minimum of 600 victories.

 Wallace's teams are the picture of consistency.
-With the 2013 NCAA bid, Georgia has appeared in 27 straight NCAA Tournaments and has advanced to the "Final Four" 10 times.
+With the 2016 NCAA bid, Georgia has appeared in 30 straight NCAA Tournaments.
+They have advanced to the "Final Four" 11 times.
 Only once during his time as coach of the Bulldogs has the team missed the NCAA Tournament, and that was his first year back in 1986.

 A 1985 graduate of the University of Georgia, Wallace capped his playing career under legendary Bulldog head coach Dan Magill in 1984 after winning the SEC singles title at the No. 6 spot.
 The very next season, his first as coach of the Bulldogs, Wallace led a struggling team up the path of respectability by posting a 20-9 mark and landing a spot in the final Volvo Tennis/ITCA Top 25 poll.
 In 1987, just two years removed from a losing record, Georgia advanced to the national championship match.
 Although they didn't win it that year, the Bulldogs would have their day.